wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_system_properties.md

 ---
-title: dot:system_properties \[POST\]
+title: dot:system_properties - Polkadot
-description: Get a custom set of properties as a JSON object, defined in the chainspec.
+description: Example code for the dot:system_properties json-rpc method. Сomplete guide on how to use dot:system_properties json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters